jjjjjjjjyzhang/personal_website/content/authors/admin/_index.md

 I am a PhD candidate in Finance at University of Otago.

--CFA I, FRM Part 1 exam passed.
+-FRM Part 1, CFA I exams passed.
 CFA II candidate.